 The European Union General Data Protection Regulation is directly applicable to all member states of the EU and came into force in the UK in May 2018.
 It aims to strengthen citizens’ fundamental right to data protection and facilitate business by updating and harmonising international data processing laws in the digital single market.

-With the UK not set to leave the EU until March 2019 (at the earliest), it must therefore continue to follow EU directives up until the exit date.
-The UK Government has recently passed the EU Withdrawal Act which will transfer existing EU law into UK law on the 29th March 2019.
+The UK Government has passed the EU Withdrawal Act which transfers existing EU law from the UK's departure date.
 This means that GDPR will continue to apply in UK law after the UK leaves the EU until such a time that the government chooses to amend the legislation.

 Once the UK leaves the EU, it will be subject to Article 45 of the GDPR, which stipulates that a transfer of personal data to a third country will only be permissible if that country ensures an adequate level of protection.
 The EU Commission is responsible for assessing the level of adequacy and will take into account the strength of the UK’s legal framework, the effectiveness of our domestic regulator and the UK’s international commitments to data protection.
 As the UK is currently aligned with the EU’s data protection laws, it seems highly unlikely that the EU Commission would refuse to grant the UK adequate status ensuring the continuous free flow of data.